 When I went and began to play around with the volume that this Sheraton II produced, I was able to achieve a decent amount of volume before I began to get feedback.
 This is great because a lot of hollow body guitars often struggle to achieve considerable volume without giving back feedback.

-The general sound that this guitar produces is absolutely beautiful, with an incredibly clear tone, and great note definition.
+The general sound that this guitar produces is absolutely beautiful, with an incredibly clear and consistent tone, and great note definition.

 Overall, this guitar has a unique sound, while still being versatile enough for a variety of musical genres.